Time to review your remote working practises?

 We are at a point in time where the most powerful commercial computer has the equivalent ‘organic brain’ capacity as a cricket.
 But in approx five years it will match that of a human brain.
 By 2050 it is predicted that a single computer will have the capability of ALL human brains on the planet, such is the rate of technical growth.
 (Gerd Leonhard)

-Everything is software - what part of your business can be more s/w?
+What part of your business can be more s/w?
 Software and digital technology will take many more jobs away from what humans do currently but new jobs will be created too.

 Love and pain - love what your company does, but realise it will be painful to change.